Skip to main content

 Gateway Recovery is a micro-community made up of Pallet Homes for our unsheltered community and people experiencing substance use disorder.

-What Services Will be Offered?
+What Services are Offered?

 Why is Recovery Housing Needed?